 Nothing says summer like the Ice Cream truck!
 Create your own “truck” and treat guests to a fun dessert by tucking a cooler into a wheelbarrow or a child’s wagon.
 Stock the cooler with a variety of frozen treats straight from the frozen food aisle, then wheel it out at the end of the meal so guests can “order” their favorite sweet.
 This hands-off dessert idea also makes it easy to cater to all of the dairy-gluten-nut free diets out there, as you can offer soy-based and frozen fruit treats alongside traditional ice cream favorites.

 A Summer Necessities basket is a thoughtful touch at any outdoor gathering.
 Stock it with plenty of sunscreen and bug spray so guests can help themselves as needed.
 Keep it in plain sight, but away from the food stations, so overzealous sprayers don’t contaminate the buffet!
-Include a few wide-brimmed hats or visors if you’re entertaining during the day and don’t have quite enough shade to go around.
+Include a few wide-brimmed hats like a legionnaire hat or visors if you’re entertaining during the day and don’t have quite enough shade to go around.
 And if small children will be attending, having bubbles and sidewalk chalk on hand will win you big points with your shortest guests – and their grateful parents.

 For more outdoor entertaining ideas, visit www.WestchesterDecorator.blogspot.com